quantillinois/assessments/frontend-recruit-dashboard/README.md

 - Be modular and follow best-practices in order to be "future-proof" for development by you or your teammates
 - Any other things you think might be useful!

-Optional:
+Optional Requirements:
-- Pulls live data (daily or asynchronous) and updates dashboard accordingly
+- Pulls live data (daily or asynchronous), potentially from database or some other method, and updates dashboard accordingly
 - Pull data from LinkedIn relevant to the person
 - Documentation to an API for your dashboard to show how to interact with, perferably a Python wrapper